crazycow251/team-27-project/README.md

 This is a front-end prototype demonstrating login and role-based dashboard access for Manager and Employee accounts.
 The system uses hardcoded credentials and does not connect to a database.

 Login Credentials:

-Manager --> Email manager@make-it-all.co.uk, Password Manager123, Manager Code Code123
+Manager --> Email manager@make-it-all.co.uk, Password: Manager123, Manager Code: Code123

 Employee --> Email employee@make-it-all.co.uk, Password Employee123

 Instructions to Access Dashboards: